zaneriley/personal-site/README.md

 ![GitHub License](https://img.shields.io/github/license/zaneriley/personal-site)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/zaneriley/personal-site/ci.yml)

 This repository houses my product design portfolio, showcasing various projects and designs I've worked on.
 The portfolio is built using Phoenix (PETAL stack basically).
-The foundation of this portfolio is based on the excellent example provided by Nick Janetakis' [docker-phoenix-example](https://github.com/nickjj/docker-phoenix-example), which offers a solid starting point for Phoenix applications with Docker.
+The foundation of this portfolio is based on the excellent example provided by Nick Janetakis' [docker-phoenix-example](https://github.com/nickjj/docker-phoenix-example), which offers a great starting point for Phoenix applications with Docker.

-## Portfolio Overview
+## About me

 Extremely product-focused designer with 10+ years of experience based in Tokyo, Japan.

 Focused on building things that help people beyond the screen.
 My ultimate goal is to make things that help people shape the future they desire, not a future that is imposed upon them.

-## Features

-Still a WIP, but I hope to self-host this on my homelab here in Tokyo.
-Possibly on solar power and porting in self-reported weather data.
-Dunno if I can do it, and it's massive scope for a portfolio, but let's try it anyway.
+# Portfolio Overview

+For portfolios, I try not to make engineering tradeoffs and just build what I want, even if I haven't implemented it before.
+This is my first project with elixir, and basically this entire stack, and infact really my first heavy backend project.
+There's also a lot of design and UX choices that don't scale well to large teams (e.g. writing my own optically-aligned typographic system).

+- Provides internationalization support for English (/en) and Japanese (/ja)
+- Create case studies from an admin interface or from a markdown file with live updates.
+- Light/Dark mode support that persists across sessions.

 ## Tech Stack

-I thought Elixir would be fun, and with enough time I could make a transitional app!
+This a [Phoenix](https://phoenixframework.org/) app, which is written in [Elixir](https://elixir-lang.org/).
+While not the most conventional choice for a largely static site, the developer experience is great which helped me build a number of features really quickly.

 ### Back-end